laforge49/JActor2/README.md

 though it can send no requests once it is canceled.

 Class A3 represents a long-running request.
 It uses a BlockingReactor rather than a NonBlockingReactor which changes the default message timeout from 1 second to 5 minutes.
-And it periodically checks to see if it has been canceled.
+A3 also periodically checks to see if it has been canceled.
 (A BlockingReactor should be used when there are requests which tie up a thread, either because of heavy computation or because of I/O.)